 This year's Observance focused on the theme ‘A Young Commonwealth’ – underlining the fact that people aged 29 or under account for the majority of the Commonwealth's population.

-Today's event kick-started a busy week for the Duchess.
+Today's event kicks off a busy week for the Duchess.
 On Wednesday she will visit the Turner Contemporary gallery in Margate, followed by a visit to the Resort Studios in Cliftonville.
 Then on Thursday, her much anticipated visit to the set of Downton Abbey will take place.
 Her week will end with a service of commemoration to mark the end of combat operations in Afghanistan at St Paul’s Cathedral.

 REPLIKATE THE LOOK FOR LESS ...